adala-wanyande/pizza-ordering-project/README.md

 Once you have forked the repository, you can clone the code directly onto your local machine using the `git clone` command.

 On your machine, in the project directory, you can run:

+### `npm install`

+This will install all of the node module dependencies needed to run the application.

 ### `json-server db.json --watch p -8000`